BennyKok/runtime-debug-action-docs/manuals/VR/index.md

 > - XR Interaction Toolkit
 > - Oculus Integration

 RDA comes with a specialized UI prefab for VR target.
 Which has a world space UI made for VR usage, it also contains a scripts to automatically orient the debug menu to your looking direction with smooth damping.
 Import the corresponding package for your target VR framework.

+> [!NOTE]
+> *For Oculus Integration, also import the XR Interaction Toolkit Support package

 ![](../../images/2020-12-15-16-33-11.png)